vlgiitr/papers_we_read/summaries/this_looks_like_that.md

 - Sometimes similar prototypes of other classes also have high similarity scores , leading to wrong classification.

 ### Implementation
-The paper will be presented in the NIPS 2019 conference , and I am reproducing it for the NIPS 2019 reproduciblity challenge.
+Work in progress (as a part of the NIPS 2019 Reproduciblity Challenge)